 High-frequency gadgets usually come complete with a few different “heads” to target specific areas of the face.
 “The ‘pointy electrode’ is great for deeper cystic pimples; the ‘mushroom’ works for larger areas on your face, like your cheeks and forehead; and the ‘spoon’ is great for the under-eye area to help de-puff,” Benjamin explains.
 As for what to expect when you flip the power switch?
 A slight tingling sensation.
-Once you feel the tingle, “move the wand in a circular motion over the blemish for one to three minutes,” the aesthetician instructs.
+Once you feel the tingle, “move the wand in a circular motion over the blemish for one to three minutes,” the esthetician instructs.
 You don’t need to actually touch the pimple you’re trying to shrink, though — it seems counterintuitive, but Benjamin says “the further the tip is away from the skin, the deeper the current will go.
 For full results, pull the tip a fourth of an inch away from your skin.”
-The device shouldn’t be used for more than 20 minutes at a time over your whole face.
+The device shouldn’t be used for more than 20 minutes at a time over your whole face, too.

-High-Frequency Acne Devices: Who Should Try One
+Who Should Try One?

 Ahead, the high-quality high-frequency tools to add to your routine ASAP.
-(Can’t you just feel your pimples tingling in anticipation?)

 We only include products that have been independently selected by The Zoe Report's editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.